ItzyBitzySpider/VulnGuard/README.md

 A. VulnGuard shift-left lah, etc etc

 **Q. How is this different from other scanners out there**
-A. VulnGuard incoperates the best elements from existing scanner and solutions in the market. etc etc. In addition, VulnGuard incoperates depenedncy checking based on heuristics.
+A. VulnGuard incorporates the best elements of existing scanners and solutions on the market. etc etc. In addition, VulnGuard incorporates dependency checking based on heuristics.
 This builds upon the existing work done by space rac etc etc

 ## Future